All Year: Yes (except December)

 Ok, now for more details....

-We're living in strange times so it's probably important to state clearly that no-one is excluded from volunteering here because of the colour of their skin, their sexuality or their religious beliefs.
+First of all, no-one is excluded from volunteering here because of the colour of their skin, their nationality, their sexuality or their religious beliefs.
 (Accessibility statement below.)

 My background is farming and conservation and in the past I have also set up an accessible community garden.
 I have over 25years experience of no-dig organic growing and also of applying permaculture principles to different situations, not just food-growing but also to social justice and to education.